wp-plugins/twitter-widget-with-styling/readme.txt

 === Twitter Widget with Styling ===
 Contributors: mpol
-Tags: twitter, widget, twitter style, twitter styling, stylesheet, embedded timeline, easy twitter widget Requires at least: 3.0
+Tags: twitter, widget, twitter style, twitter styling, stylesheet, embedded timeline, easy twitter widget Requires at least: 3.7
 Tested up to: 4.3
 Stable tag: 1.2.9
 License: GPLv2 or later

-A Twitter widget that is easy to configure and easy to style.
+A Twitter Widget that is easy to configure and easy to style.

 == Description ==